 The CHMP considered that the benefits of the medicine outweigh its risk and recommended that it be given marketing authorisation.

-What measures are being taken to ensure the safe use of Pradaxa?
+What measures are being taken to ensure the safe and effective use of Pradaxa?

 Other information about Pradaxa